 Learn to Speak and Understand Japanese with Pimsleur Language Programs

 - Availability: In Stock: Usually ships within 1 business day

 Learn a new language while commuting, while cleaning the house, or working out.
 Like millions before you, discover the power of the scientifically sequenced and portable Pimsleur Method.

-Includes 60 lessons and culture notes on 32 CDs (32 hrs), plus 2 Culture Notes Booklets and a User’s Guide.
+Includes 60 lessons and reading instruction on 32 CDs (32 hrs.) and 2 Reading Booklets.

 The best part is that it doesn’t have to be difficult or take years to master.
 Thirty minutes a day is all it takes, and we get you speaking right from the first day.
 Pimsleur courses use a scientifically-proven method that puts you in control of your learning.
 If you’ve tried other language learning methods but found they simply didn’t stick, then you owe it to yourself to give Pimsleur a try.

 - Quick + Easy – Only 30 minutes a day.

 - Portable + Flexible – Core lessons can be done anytime, anywhere, and easily fit into your busy life.